Anna-Peng/thoughts/README.md

 (Things I wrote when my mind wonders...
 PS.
 I call these "poems" but I have no idea how poetry works...)

+## Angel's Light and Momma's Touch
+Wakey wakey,
+Let the angel shines the light into your eyes, to fizz away the rays and replace them with colours, to fuzz away the flutters and replace them with forms.

+Look at these fingers and look at these toes,
+Woe, they are clumsy and won’t stay still.

+Let me and my friends help, says Mr. Snake,
+	we’ll wrap around them and act like leashes, for you to rein.

+Look at this button and look at this belly,
+Woe, it is bloaty and won’t carry onward.

+Let me help, says Mrs. Pangolin,
+	I’ll curl up into a ball and act like a wheel, for you to roll forward.

+Alas,
+Mr snake and your friends are no good,
+	for I cannot balance left and right.
+I fumble and tumble and go all ropey.

+Alas,
+Mrs Pangolin you are no good,
+	for I cannot stay still.
+I roll forward and onward and cannot halt.

+Cry no more, I’ll take away your woe.

+Let my gentle hands squeeze your fingers and tickle your toes,
+	they’ll teach you how to reach and how to stand.

+Let my bosom receive your belly and your heart,
+	it’ll teach you how to carry love and how to be strong.

+With mamma’s gentle touches,
+I can now see,
+			grasp,
+				stand,
+					explore,
+						and plot a million adventures.

 ### MY CAT
 If you are sad I’ll lend you my cat.\
 My words are clumsy but my cat is fluffy.\